griffinmilsap/neurotheatre_ezmsg/README.md

 # Getting Started
 install the following packages:
 - uv: https://docs.astral.sh/uv/getting-started/installation/
-- portaudio (dependency needed for pyaudio, which will be installed by uv). just run `brew install portaudio`
+- portaudio (dependency needed for pyaudio, which will be installed by uv). just run `brew install portaudio` for mac

 once above is installed, run the following command to setup the environment:
 `uv sync`